robloughnan/pvs/README.md

 ## Check Registration

-`pvs` assumes that the T2-Weighted scans you are trying to generate PolyVoxel Scores for are already registered to MNI space.
+`pvs` assumes that the T2-Weighted (or T2*) scans you are trying to generate PolyVoxel Scores for are already registered to MNI space.
 To check this you can run the following:

 ```
 python pvs --check_reg INPUT_SCAN.nii --out out_reg_check.jpg
 ```

-Replacing `INPUT_SCAN.nii` with your input T2-Weighted scan.
+Replacing `INPUT_SCAN.nii` with your input T2-Weighted or T2* scan.
 This should generate a file that looks like this:

 ![alt text](https://github.com/robloughnan/pvs/blob/main/mni152_reg_check.jpg?raw=true)